Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 “What can I possibly say or do to persuade you to keep working with me on this?”.

 Then, and only then, do you need to respond directly to the ultimatum if they say it still stands.
-At this point, you know you’ll have done everything you can do.
+At this point, you know you've done everything you can.

 Never assume the outcome